Abigael González Valencia

 Abigael González Valencia ([aβiɣaˈel ɣonˈsales βaˈlensja]; born October 18, 1972), commonly referred to by his alias El Cuini ([el ˈkwini]), is a Mexican suspected drug lord and former leader of the Jalisco New Generation Cartel (CJNG), a criminal group based in Jalisco.
 He was also the head of Los Cuinis, an organization allied to the CJNG.
 Along with his brother-in-law Nemesio Oseguera Cervantes (alias "El Mencho"), one of Mexico's most-wanted men, González Valencia reportedly coordinated international drug trafficking operations in the Americas, Europe, and Asia.
 He was also responsible for managing the financial operations of the CJNG and Los Cuinis.

 He worked for the Milenio Cartel in the 1990s, and eventually formed part of the original group that founded the CJNG and Los Cuinis in the 2010s.
 He was arrested on February 28, 2015, in Puerto Vallarta, Jalisco.
-The Mexican government is working on extraditing him to the U.S., where he is accused of drug trafficking and money laundering.
+On August 12, 2025, the Mexican government would extradite him to the U.S., where he is accused of drug trafficking and money laundering.
 Prior to González Valencia's arrest, Los Cuinis was regarded by government sources as one of Mexico's and the world's wealthiest drug trafficking organizations.